gnikyt/laravel-shopify/README.md

 ### Errors

-This library internally catches only 400 status range errors through Guzzle's `ClientException`.
+This library internally catches only 400-500 status range errors through Guzzle.
 You're able to check for an error of this type and get its response status code and body.

 ```php
 $call = $api->rest('GET', '/admin/non-existant-route-or-object.json');